driftingtides/hyvr/README.rst

 Examples can be found in the ``testcases`` directory of the `github repository
 <https://github.com/driftingtides/hyvr/>`_, the general setup and possible
-options of the config-file is described in :ref:`inout`.
+options of the config-file are described in the documentation.

 Source
 ------